axelerant/testimonials-widget/readme.txt

 = Background & Thanks =

-A big, special thank you to [Joe Weber](https://plus.google.com/100063271269277312276/posts) of [12 Star Creative](http://www.12starcreative.com/) for creating the Testimonials Widget banner.
+A big, special thank you to [Joe Weber](https://plus.google.com/100063271269277312276/posts) of [12 Star Creative](http://www.12starcreative.com/) for creating the Testimonials banner.
 It's fantastic.

-Version 2.0.0 of Testimonials Widget is a complete rewrite based upon a composite of ideas from user feedback and grokking the plugins [Imperfect Quotes](http://www.swarmstrategies.com/imperfect-quotes/), [IvyCat Ajax Testimonials](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/), [Quotes Collection](http://srinig.com/wordpress/plugins/quotes-collection/), and [TB Testimonials](http://travisballard.com/wordpress/tb-testimonials/).
+Version 2.0.0 of Testimonials is a complete rewrite based upon a composite of ideas from user feedback and grokking the plugins [Imperfect Quotes](http://www.swarmstrategies.com/imperfect-quotes/), [IvyCat Ajax Testimonials](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/), [Quotes Collection](http://srinig.com/wordpress/plugins/quotes-collection/), and [TB Testimonials](http://travisballard.com/wordpress/tb-testimonials/).
 Thank you to these plugin developers for their efforts that have helped inspire this rewrite.

 A cool thanks to RedRokk Library for the [redrokk_metabox_class](https://gist.github.com/1880770).
 It makes configuring meta boxes for your posts, pages or custom post types a snap.